danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/how-to-create-an-oracle.md

 _Figure 3_.

-Coming down below and fill in the Specification and Example.
+Go down below and fill in the Specification and Example.

 In our case, the oracle must write two quotation values: WAVES/USD and WAVES/BTC.
 Therefore, we define these two parameters, as shown in fig. 4.